How to Handle Bad Online Reviews

 Otherwise, you should respond tactfully and positively.
 If it’s a legitimate complaint, apologize and try to make it right.
 You’ll be seen as sincerely wanting to help.
 That can actually turn a negative review into a positive experience that more than compensates for the initial review.

 There are a number of ways you can become proactive and at the same time encourage happy customers to write positive reviews and discourage disappointed customers from posting negative reviews.
-One service we’re considering offering to our clients is Reputation Loop.
-It builds into your website a solicitation of private feedback, positive or negative, from your customers, helps convert positive ones into online reviews, and allows you to fix negative situations and prevent them from becoming bad online reviews.
+There are a number of “reputation defense” organizations that purport to fix a problem review reputation, but we haven’t worked with any of them so can’t vouch for them.

 How have you dealt with negative reviews, and how well did it work?
 Tell us in the comments below.